 For my latest blog I thought I’d give you the reader some guidelines of jobs to do when moving house and ways to secure your new home.

-Finally after weeks of making sure everything is done, you’ve now received your keys for the new home.
+Finally after weeks of making sure everything is done, you’ve now received your keys for the new home in Brighton.
 You can relax now, there’s still a few boxes to unpack but they can wait, it’s time to put your feet up.
 But wait!
 Are you done with all the essential things that need doing when moving?
 You’ve moved in and all your worldly possessions are in the house.
 There’s one question I’d like to ask.
 Are you secure in your new home?

 Ive put together a little checklist, that if you follow you will be able to answer that question shortly.
 Or give Jeff a call at Seymour Locksmiths for a free no obligation Home Security Check.

 You’d be surprised at how many new occupants don’t change the locks on external doors when moving into a new property.
 The previous occupants will have provided you with a set of keys, but do you know if these are the only keys for your new property?

 Often keys are given to tradesmen, house sitters, dog walkers etc. In some cases the previous occupants keep a set of keys.
 All these keys mean anyone can gain entry to your new home using none destructive measures.
 If the worse did happen and you were burgled, your home insurance may default on paying out any claim that you make because the locks have not been changed.

 Walk around the house, checking all external doors.
 Do the doors close properly?